BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 In HJB, each Message Consumer

 * is configured to receive messages from a specific Destination.
-The HJB URL of the destination is included in the parameters of the POST request that creates it.
+The HJB URI of the destination is one of the parameters of the POST request that creates it.

 * can be configured to use a specific message selector to control which messages are returned.
-This achieved by including the message selector as a parameter in the POST request that creates it.
-When it is appropriate (i.e, when the Message Consumer is a Topic Subscriber), they can also be configured to ignore messages broadcast by the same connection, by inclusion of a parameter containing the value of the 'non-local' flag.
+This achieved by including the message selector as a parameter of the POST request that creates it.
+When it is appropriate (i.e, when the Message Consumer is a Topic Subscriber), they can also be configured to ignore messages broadcast by the same connection, by inclusion of another parameter containing the value of the 'non-local' flag.

-* sends back an HJB-encoded JMS message in the HTTP response when a HTTP POST request is sent to its 'receive' child URL, or sends back a 404 Not Found response is no message is available.
+* sends back an HJB-encoded JMS message in the HTTP response when a HTTP POST request is sent to its 'receive' child URL, or sends back a '404 Not Found' response if no message is available.

 Message Producers
 -----------------